Campus Improvement Plan

 Lever 1: Strong School Leadership and Planning, Lever 5: Effective Instruction

-Strategy's Expected Result/Impact: Closing the gap and improving achievement
+Strategy's Expected Result/Impact: Closing gaps and improving achievement

 Staff Responsible for Monitoring: Administration